 Residual maturity has been defined as the contractual maturity of the loan.
-In the case of equity release loans, the contractual maturity is determined based on the life expectancy of the customers.
+In the case of lump sum lifetime mortgages and reversionary interests in property, the contractual maturity is determined based on the life expectancy of the customers.

 6.2 Overview and terminology